Markov kernels in Mathlib's probability library: Information theory and divergences

 \section{Information theory and divergences}

-In this last section on applications of kernels to the formalization other probabilistic notions, we will discuss information-theoretic quantities: entropy and the Kullback-Leibler divergence (KL).
-Those examples are not from \mathlib{}, but from other projects (although the definition of KL is now in \mathlib{}, \leanlink{https://github.com/leanprover-community/mathlib4/blob/9bee9f3e87d27c69a177d157c346324f65c4db82/Mathlib/InformationTheory/KullbackLeibler/Basic.lean#L53}{klDiv}).
-They should be seen as experiments on how the kernel approach can be applied to other notions, and not as a definitive design choices.
+In this last section on applications of kernels to the formalization of other probabilistic notions, we will discuss information-theoretic quantities: entropy and the Kullback-Leibler divergence (KL).
+Those examples are not from \mathlib{}, but from contributions of the author to other projects (although the definition of KL is now in \mathlib{}, \leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/InformationTheory/KullbackLeibler/Basic.lean#L57}{klDiv}).
+They should be seen as experiments on how the kernel approach can be applied to other notions, and not as definitive design choices.

 In the PFR project \cite{Anderson_Formalization_of_the_2023}, we formalized the entropy of a probability measure $\mu$ on a finite set $\mathcal{X}$ as $H(\mu) = - \sum_{x \in \mathcal{X}} \mu(\{x\}) \log \mu(\{x\})$, and the conditional entropy of a kernel $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y}$ with respect to a probability measure $\mu$ on $\mathcal{X}$ as